Loading New Records from Autoincrement Table

 Source editor

 This statement uses the MaxId SQL parameter in the WHERE condition to filter out old records.
-Now we need to map this SQL parameter to our LastMaxId package parameter.
+Now we need to map this SQL parameter to our LastMaxId integration parameter.

 For this, click the MaxId parameter under the Command Tex box.
 This opens Mapping Editor.